nsacyber/WALKOFF/docs/workflow.rst

 Global Variable
 ~~~~~~~~~~~~~~~
 As the name implies, a Global Variable can be used by any workflow in Walkoff.
-These are set at :ref:`create-global` and are encrypted by default and are decrypted when required by App actions.
+These are set at :ref:`create-global` and are encrypted by default for storage and are decrypted at action execution time.
 These can be useful for storing values like credentials or API tokens for use across multiple workflows.

 Workflow Variable
 ~~~~~~~~~~~~~~~~~